About Kriel Lodge and

 • Cultural heritage — the bird appears in ancient Angkor-era carvings

-We chose the name Kriel Lodge because it reflects our mission: honoring Cambodia’s natural heritage, supporting conservation, and uplifting the values of the Tmat Paeuy community.
+The name reflects our mission: honoring Cambodia’s natural and cultural heritage, supporting conservation, and working alongside the Tmat Paeuy community to protect wildlife and wild places for the future.

 Sarus Crane on temple in Bayon Temple, Cambodia depicted the dancing Sarus Cranes.